 If you are interested in finding out more about the European Youth Work Agenda, we have a whole section of this website dedicated to it.

-The Convention also provides a central platform for discussing the latest developments in youth work practice and youth policy.
-Its general objectives are to
+The Convention also provided a central platform for discussing the latest developments in youth work practice and youth policy.
+Its general objectives were to

 - link youth work practice and youth policy,